microsoft/fast/packages/web-components/fast-foundation/docs/integrations/react.md

 export const MyComponent = provideReactWrapper(React).wrap(_MyComponent);
 ```
 :::note
-When using decorators in create-react-app, you would most likely get this error `Support for the experimental syntax 'decorators-legacy' isn't currently enabled`.
-Go to Additional Notes for options to add support for decorators.
+When using decorators in a create-react-app setup, you will most likely get this error `Support for the experimental syntax 'decorators-legacy' isn't currently enabled`.
+See the "Additional Notes" below for options to add support for decorators.
 :::
 ### Wrapping VanillaJS Web Components